Western Lowland Gorilla

 At the Detroit Zoo

-Half-brothers Chipua (born in 1996), Pendeka (born in 1998) and Kongo-Mbeli (born in 1998) arrived at the Detroit Zoo in 2003 and can be seen at the Great Apes of Harambee, a 4-acre habitat that is also home to chimpanzees.
+Typically, the gorillas who call the Zoo home can be seen at the Great Apes of Harambee, a 4-acre habitat that is also home to chimpanzees.
 In the winter months, the gorillas can been seen in the habitat’s indoor viewing area.

 Description